whscienceteacher/whscienceteacher.github.io/README.md

 ### Measurement Tools ###

 [Codon Chart](/codonchart/) - **Biology** - Quick interactive version of a circular codon chart.
 It helps students learn how to read the static version since it gives visual feedback about which amino acid you are selecting.

+[Oscilloscope](/oscilloscope/]) - A very simple simulation of an oscilloscope to demonstrate how they work.
+Shows a single vibrating air molecule and the oscilloscope output.
+Doesn't use triggering or anything like that.
+Users can drag the molecule and see the custom output.

 [Spring Scale](/springscale/) - It's just a spring scale.
 You put brass weights on it of masses between 0.05 and 1 kg.
 I made it so my students could have mass and weight data without needing to know about g.